 Maryland elected three Federalists and six Democratic-Republicans to the Tenth Congress.
 The dissenting Republicans who ran in districts 5 and 8 were Tertium Quids.

 Maryland used a district system for electing members to Congress.
-District 5 elected two members.
+Each district elected one member of Congress except District 5, which elected two members.

 |2||Archibald Van Horn||Democratic-Republican||1,899||58.4%||✓|